The Will and the Pour-Over Will in California

 Probate: The Process of Declaring a Will Valid in California when there is No Trust

 Once the testator (writer of the will) has passed, a probate proceeding must be done to transfer non beneficiary assets if the person’s estate is worth more than $150,000.00 total.
 In determining the value of one’s estate, keep in mind that the full value of one’s home is taken into account, not just the equity in the home.
 If the total assets are below $150,000.00, Small Estate Affidavits can be used to transfer ownership.
 Small Estate Affidavits are relatively simple and seldom require the assistance of an attorney.

 If a full probate is necessary, the probate process will first establish the validity of the will.
 An executor or administrator will also be appointed to oversee all aspects of the probate.
 If the will is determined to be invalid, the court may choose to follow the "laws of intestacy" to distribute the assets.
 If the probate is litigated (ie contested, being fought over), the adverse parties may also come to an agreement regarding distribution.
 This agreement would be subject to the Court’s approval.
 Learn more about the Probate Process in California.

 The will must also be an original copy.
 The only way a copy of a will can be declared valid is if the will has been destroyed by accident, and this can be proven.
 Otherwise, the probate court accepts only originals.

-I draft wills, powers of attorney, advance healthcare directives, and trusts for residents of Walnut Creek, San Ramon, Concord, Martinez, Oakland, Berkeley, Lafayette, Moraga, Orinda, Pleasant Hill, Danville, Alamo, and surrounding areas of the San Francisco East Bay and Contra Costa and Alameda Counties.
+Talbot Law Group drafts wills, powers of attorney, advance healthcare directives, and trusts for residents of Walnut Creek, San Ramon, Concord, Martinez, Oakland, Berkeley, Lafayette, Moraga, Orinda, Pleasant Hill, Danville, Alamo, and surrounding areas of the San Francisco East Bay and Contra Costa and Alameda Counties.